maxtkc/mvths-wiki/docs/044d-usb-power.rst

-STEP SEVEN: Adding sensors to Breadboard Arduino
+STEP SEVEN: Adding USB power to your board.
 ==========================

 Overview
 --------

-In this lesson you will add sensors to your breadboard to control the LEDs.
+In this lesson you will add a USB micro connector to your breadboard so that you will be able to power your breadboard directly from a USB micro cable.

 Exercises
 ~~~~~~~~

+#.